abhikris123/Sales-Analysis/README.md

 The deliverable is a Sales Report from Year 2013-2016 for various product Categories.
 Source: Kaggle

-Data cleansing is performed on the Power Query Tab by removing/replacing the missing values and adding calculated columns to show them in visuals
+Data cleansing is performed using Power Query by removing/replacing the missing values and adding calculated columns to show them in visuals

 Different concepts implemented in the Sales Report:
  1. DAX measures